mschwartz/assembly-tutorial/README.md

 ### Assembler Variables and Labels
 A label is a type of variable, and is the first thing on a line of source code.
 The value of the label is the current program counter as viewed by the assembler and when the program is actually running.
 You typically use a label to define a variable to access from assembly code or the address for jumps or subroutines.

+You use the ```global``` directive to make a label's scope visible to other .o files at link time.
+If you want to reference a label defined in a different .o file, you use the ```extern``` directive.
 ```
 			section .text
 			...
 ; find length of message
 			mov rsi, message    ; load address of message into rsi
+			call length
+			; print rcx, it has the length of the string
+			...
+			mov rsi, external_message
+			call length
+			; print rcx, it has the length of the string
+			...
+length:
 			xor rcx, rcx        ; fast way to set rcx to 0
 loop:
             mov al, [rsi]       ; get character from string